UW-ISC/hrp-portal/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
-fixed issue with external triggers for nested elements fully tested with WordPress 4.7.3
+fully tested with WordPress 4.8